 The judgment-free zone that I create with these particular classes are meant to help people accelerate their learning by doing.
 No powerpoint presentation needed, instead we focus on developing skills that enable you to connect quickly, listen actively, and speak without fear.

-Can be taught to groups or individuals and help improve:
+Can be catered to groups or individuals and improve: